davidvonthenen/blog/MesosModuleInstallWalkThrough.md

 ![Marathon Task](https://raw.githubusercontent.com/dvonthenen/blog/master/images/marathon.png)

-And if you open up that hostname and port in your web browser (yes, my FQDN name isn't the same since I configured my EC2 instances without elastic IPs), you will have accessed the webserver we downloaded from my [GitHub account](https://github.com/dvonthenen/goprojects) and you should see a file readme.txt at the root.
+And if you open up that hostname and port in your web browser (you may have noticed that my FQDN name isn't the same since I configured my EC2 instances without elastic IPs), you will have accessed the webserver we downloaded from my [GitHub account](https://github.com/dvonthenen/goprojects) and you should see a file readme.txt at the root.
 When you click that readme.txt to display the contents, you should see your name inside the text file.

 ![Opening up the readme.txt](https://raw.githubusercontent.com/dvonthenen/blog/master/images/webpage.png)